DanielMaritim/CSS-syntax/README.md

 Then the value is what implement the alter/change.

-Also we can call the syntax as having a selector and a declaration block
+Also we can call the syntax as having a selector and a declaration block and usually ends with a semi colon.

+A declaration is usually wrapped in curly braces

 You can make your CSS code more readable by spreading your style declarations across multiple lines.
 You can also indent your code if you like.
 This doesn't affect how your code is rendered .